Skip to content

 }

-3. Retry step 1 using the new access token
+3. Retry the original API request with the new access token.

 javascript